eik-lib/website/docs/client.md

 When we run `eik publish` any "bare imports" refering to either `lit-html` or `lodash` will be mapped to the URLs in our map.

 In this way, you can control which version of `react` or `lit-html` or `lodash` all your apps are using.
-In combination with package `alias` URLs, you have a powerful way to manage key shared dependencies for your apps in production without the need to redeploy or rebundle when a new version of a dependency are released.
+In combination with package `alias` URLs, you have a powerful way to manage key shared dependencies for your apps in production without the need to redeploy or rebundle when a new version of a dependency is released.

 ### Accessing meta information about a package